 Leann and I felt like we enraged the whole hell and we will most likely pay for it.
 Now it was truly the both of us against hell.
 I was hoping Lilith and Paimon weren’t part of this vengeance, that would make this even worse but then I remembered, my entourage!
 We can use them as support, we could use them as our warriors against the trinity, I could feel there was a war coming and our enemies weren’t going to be as beatable as they were before.

 I reunited my entourage with Leann by my side, trying to set a strategy on how things will go from now on, however, it’s a shame I cannot trust her blindly.
-I’m upset towards her, if my head cannot be severed again it doesn’t only mean I will die, I already lost a chance to survive as well in case I fight with an enemy, but that ship has sailed already and my anger won’t resolve it, she just took that chance away from me.
+I’m upset toward her, if my head cannot be severed again it doesn’t only mean I will die, I already lost a chance to survive as well in case I fight with an enemy, but that ship has sailed already and my anger won’t resolve it, she just took that chance away from me.

 Something I really hated about Leann is the lack of remorse when she says sorry, it feels so empty like not really meant to be an apology but more like a cordial thing to do.